A common problem with Mercedes-Benz W204 C-Class, X204 GLK, 172 SLK, and 207, W212 E Class is the steering lock module failure, which prevents the

-Mercedes Driveshaft Propeller Shaft Replacement
+Mercedes Driveshaft Propeller Shaft Replacement Guide

 - Remove the splash shield.
 If you are changing the front propeller shaft, remove all two splash shields as it will be more comfortable to access the propeller shaft.

 - Locate the driveshaft bolts at the cv joint.
 Note that Mercedes-Benz typically uses constant velocity (CV) joints at the driveshaft and not universal joints.
 Remove them one at a time.
 Note that you may need to turn the driveshaft to get to the top bolts.
 To get to the top bolts, you will need to lift the wheels at front or back, depending on which shaft you are changing, to turn the shaft.
 If you have to put the car on neutral to spin the driveshaft, do so without getting under the car.
 Put the car back in Park and set the Parking brakes before you get back under the vehicle.

 - Remove the bolts that connect the propeller shaft to the transfer case.
 At each of the cv joints, you will have to remove 6 Torx bolts.

 - Press the ends of the propeller shaft to disconnect it from the differential and from the transfer case.
 This will also allow your propeller shaft to shrink, which will give you enough room to pull out the shaft.
 The drive shaft may not come off due to rust.
 Spray penetrating oil at the joint and wait for at least 10 minutes before you try to disconnect the driveshaft.